Jiddu Krishnamurti: Break with the Theosophical Society

-Middle years
+Middle years - Arya Vihara and extra-marital affair

 From 1930 through 1944 Krishnamurti engaged in speaking tours and in the issue of publications under the auspice of the "Star Publishing Trust" (SPT), which he had founded with Desikacharya Rajagopal, a close associate and friend from the Order of the Star.
 Ojai was the base of operations for the new enterprise, where Krishnamurti, Rajagopal, and Rosalind Williams (who had married Rajagopal in 1927) resided in the house known as Arya Vihara (meaning Realm of the Aryas, i.e. those noble by righteousness in Sanskrit).
 The business and organizational aspects of the SPT were administered chiefly by D. Rajagopal, as Krishnamurti devoted his time to speaking and meditation.

 The Rajagopals' marriage was not a happy one, and the two became physically estranged after the 1931 birth of their daughter, Radha.
 Krishnamurti's friendship with Rosalind became a love affair.
 According to Radha Rajagopal Sloss, the affair between Krishnamurti and Rosalind began in 1932 and it endured for about twenty-five years.
 Radha Sloss, daughter of Rajagopal, wrote about the affair in her book Lives in the Shadow with J. Krishnamurti.
+According to Radha Rajagopal Sloss, Krishnamurti was dependent on his followers to support his way of life, and needed to uphold his image of a celibate guru to continue this support and way of life.

 During the 1930s Krishnamurti spoke in Europe, Latin America, India, Australia and the United States.
-In 1938 he met Aldous Huxley.
-The two began a close friendship which endured for many years.
-They held common concerns about the imminent conflict in Europe which they viewed as the outcome of the pernicious influence of nationalism.
-Krishnamurti's stance on World War II was often construed as pacifism and even subversion during a time of patriotic fervor in the United States and for a time he came under the surveillance of the FBI.
 He did not speak publicly for a period of about four years (between 1940 and 1944).
 During this time he lived and worked at Arya Vihara, which during the war operated as a largely self-sustaining farm, with its surplus goods donated for relief efforts in Europe.
-Of the years spent in Ojai during the war he later said: "I think it was a period of no challenge, no demand, no outgoing.
+Of the years spent in Ojai during the war he later said: : "I think it was a period of no challenge, no demand, no outgoing.
 I think it was a kind of everything held in; and when I left Ojai it all burst."

+English author Aldous Huxley lived nearby; he met Krishnamurti in 1938, and the two men became close friends.
+They held common concerns about the imminent conflict in Europe which they viewed as the outcome of the pernicious influence of nationalism.
+Krishnamurti's stance on World War II was often construed as pacifism and even subversion during a time of patriotic fervor in the United States and for a time he came under the surveillance of the FBI.